cosmos/interchain-security/docs/docs/adrs/adr-005-cryptographic-equivocation-verification.md

 consensus without executing the transactions.
 The light clients get new headers by querying multiple nodes, called primary and witness nodes.

-Headers can be verified in two ways: sequentially, where verification occurs in order of block height, and each new header must be signed by ⅔+ of the voting power from the last trusted header validators;
-or using skipping, where intermediate headers are verified and must be signed by ⅓+ of the voting power from the last trusted header validators.
-The latter is the default method, as it is faster in most cases.
+Light clients download new headers committed on chain from a primary.
+Headers can be verified in two ways: sequentially, where the block height of headers is serial, or using skipping.
+This second verification method allows light clients to download headers with nonconsecutive block height, where some intermediate headers are skipped (see [Tendermint Light Client, Figure 1 and Figure 3](https://arxiv.org/pdf/2010.07031.pdf)).
 Additionally, light clients are cross-checking new headers obtained from a primary with witnesses to ensure all nodes share the same state.

 A light client attack occurs when a Byzantine validator sends invalid headers to a light client.